Learn About Requirements for Medicaid in Nebraska

 - Low-income adults who are parents or caretakers of children

 To qualify for Medicaid in Nebraska, all applicants must be residents of the state and be able to prove their identity.
 An applicant’s legal residence must be in Nebraska at the time he or she applies for medical assistance.
 Medicaid eligibility guidelines require petitioners to provide their Social Security number.
 In order to meet Medical Assistance eligibility requirements in NE, applicants must provide accurate and complete information when completing a Medicaid application.
-To learn more about requirements for Medicaid, download our comprehensive guide.
+To learn more about requirements for Medicaid, download our free guide.

 What are the income requirements for Medicaid in Nebraska?

 To be eligible for Medicaid benefits in Nebraska, applicants will also be required to meet specific resource and income limits according to their eligibility category.
 For instance, parents and caretakers with dependent children meet eligibility requirements for Medicaid if their household income does not exceed 58% of the Federal Poverty Level (FPL).
 Children can qualify for NE Medicaid benefits if their household’s income is at or below 213% of the FPL.
 Pregnant women and other types of applicants will have to meet their own unique FPL income requirements.
-To learn more about Medicaid income limits, download our comprehensive guide.
+To learn more about Medicaid income limits, download our free guide.

 In addition to income limit requirements for Medicaid in Nebraska, applicants will also have to have a limited amount of assets (certain personal possessions or resources).
 There are some resources that all individuals do not have to worry about when determining their resources.
 Resources that applicants can have and still be able to qualify for Medicaid in NE include the home the applicants lives in, one vehicle, property used to operate a business or trade and certain monetary resources, as long as these do not exceed a certain amount.
 To qualify for Medicaid, eligible pregnant women and children younger than 18 years of age do not need to meet an asset limit.